PhD, University of British Columbia, 2002

 Research Interests and Areas of Expertise

 Over the next two generations, the globe faces an enormous human security challenge.
 We must adapt to rapid economic and climate change by creating a food system that provides adequate and appropriate nutrition for 9 billion people in a way that does not compromise vital ecosystem services including biodiversity conservation and carbon sequestration.
-Within the broad area of “global food security in the 21st century,” I have spent my professional life developing an externally funded multi-disciplinary research programme on the links between food security, landuse, and global environmental/economic change.
+Within the broad area of “global food security in the 21st century,” Evan has spent his professional life developing an externally funded multi-disciplinary research programme on the links between food security, landuse, and global environmental/economic change.

-In this, I have five distinct strands to my work.
+In this, he has five distinct strands to his work.

 I have used historic cases to combine work from a number of disciplines (including comparative history, development studies, landscape ecology, ecological economics, and political science) to identify food systems “vulnerable” to environmental change and published comparative work where relatively minor weather anomalies sparked major food-crises as a way of understanding how our own society may respond to similar shocks.
 In particular, I have explored the Irish Potato Famine, the “Great Famines” of the early 1300s, and the Ethiopian famine of the early 1980s.

 In my opinion, we have adequate scientific knowledge to sustainably produce food in many parts of the world.
 However, farmers are not always able to use this knowledge.
 Therefore, I am interested in understanding the socio-economic factors that shape farmer decisions.
 This had led me to conduct empirical work (usually involving interviews, questionnaires or focus groups discussions) in a range of settings including: urban Thailand, rural Belize, and rural British Columbia.
 I have also supervised graduate students or post-doctoral researchers to do similar work in: the uplands of the UK, rural and urban Malawi, rural Ghana, and peri-urban Bangladesh.